 Bed bugs are hard to eliminate and you will require professional extermination to get rid of them entirely.

 However, Scabies mites will die if they are isolated from their host and do not establish another skin to skin contact with humans including young children on the surface of the skin.

 Both scabies and bed bugs are treatable but the treatment also prevails to people around you.

 Scabies is contagious and can quickly spread to people around you through direct skin contact.

-It is not sexually transmitted but physical contact is enough to spread it.
+It is not sexually transmitted but physical contact with anyone including sexual partners is enough to spread it.

 Infested clothes, furniture and bedding can also spread scabies from one person to another.